Skip to main content

 • Other circumstances that, in the opinion of the University, necessitate a change in PI.

-A detailed justification must be provided explaining how the change will affect the overall project, the effective date of the change, the purpose of the change and qualification of the new PI (CV/Vita).
+A detailed justification must be provided explaining how the change will affect the overall project, the effective date of the change, the purpose of the change, and the qualification of the new PI (CV/Vita).

-These requests must also be approved by the Department Head prior to routing to the SPARCS Office for review and processing.
+These requests must also be approved by the Department Head before being routed to the SPARCS Office for review and processing.

 Questions referenced when PMR is reviewed: